-- »Dan Bilzerian Claims to Have Won $54 Million From One Opponent
+- »Dan Bilzerian Says He Won $54 Million From One Opponent

-Dan Bilzerian Claims to Have Won $54 Million From One Opponent
+Dan Bilzerian Says He Won $54 Million From One Opponent

 While we haven’t been able to confirm if Dan Bilzerian actually did win $54 million off of one poker player, but we have found out he lost a pretty decent chunk of change betting on MMA and shot Antonio Esfandiari in the chest.